-The Company is comprised of CGIC and its wholly owned subsidiaries: The Sovereign General Insurance Company (Sovereign), COSECO Insurance Company (COSECO), L'Équitable, Compagnie d'assurances Générale (L'Equitable), and Co-operators Insurance Agencies Limited (CIAL).
-100% of the voting rights attached to all the outstanding voting shares of each of Sovereign, COSECO, L'Equitable, and CIAL are held by the Company.
+The Company is comprised of CGIC and its wholly owned subsidiaries: The Sovereign General Insurance Company (Sovereign), COSECO Insurance Company (COSECO), L'Équitable, Compagnie d'assurances Générale (L'Equitable), Co-operators Investment Limited Partnership (CILP) and Co-operators Insurance Agencies Limited (CIAL).
+100% of the voting rights attached to all the outstanding voting shares or partnership interests of each of Sovereign, COSECO, L'Equitable, CILP and CIAL are held by the Company.

 The registered office of the Company is Priory Square, 130 Macdonell Street, Guelph, Ontario.
 The Company is domiciled in Canada and is incorporated under the Insurance Companies Act (Canada).
-These consolidated financial statements of the Company for the year ended December 31, 2015 were authorized for issue by the Board of Directors on February 17, 2016.
+These consolidated financial statements of the Company for the year ended December 31, 2016 were authorized for issue by the Board of Directors on February 15, 2017.